ruanchaves/old_website/_posts/2020-12-25-wake-calendar.md

 This brings us to my main point: Joyce utilized the word *had* to mark the days in the Finnegans Wake.
 The entire Wake is a calendar of 364 days, where the sunrise of each day is indicated by an occurrence of the word *had*.

 This was intended as a tribute to Aleister Crowley.
 Crowley wrote a very favorable review of Ulysses called *The Genius of Mr. James Joyce*.
 The first line of his most famous book, Liber AL Vel Legis ( The Book of the Law ), starts with **"Had!
 The manifestation of Nuit"**.
-Had is the egyptian sun-god, the manifestation of the egyptian sky goddess Nuit.
+Had is the Egyptian sun-god, the manifestation of the Egyptian sky goddess Nuit.

 Crowley constantly referred to Enochian magic, and in the [Book of Enoch](https://en.wikipedia.org/wiki/Book_of_Enoch) we read about the [Enoch calendar](https://en.wikipedia.org/wiki/Enoch_calendar):